TrystanW02/Active-Directory-Project/README.md

 <br>

 This code allows for the creation of the organizational unit, pulls the names of each employee from `IT_Names.txt`, and creates the username and password for each user!

+### Images

+1. Active Directory Users and Computers *before* the addition of users [Before Addition of Users]

+2. Active Directory Users and Computers *after* the additon of users [After Addition of Users]

+3. _IT Organizational Unit w/ Users
+[OU w/ Users]

+4. Abbigail Aguirre Account
+[Abbigail Aguirre Account]